Stories of Change: Tinker on Wheels, Sonbhadra (ToW 2483A)

 School Name: Purva Madhyamik Vidyalaya, Jharokla

-The students — Vivek, Dheeraj, and Divya Kumar Sharma — worked together as a group to create a map of an Ideal Village on chart paper.
-Their model was based on their own village and aimed to show how a rural area can be developed through planning, creativity, and community participation.
+Vivek, Dheeraj, and Divya Kumar Sharma worked together as a group to create a map of an Ideal Village on chart paper.
+Their model was inspired by their own village and focused on how rural areas can be developed through thoughtful planning, creativity, and community participation.

-From an entrepreneurial point of view, their project encouraged the idea that young minds can contribute to rural development by designing innovative solutions such as clean surroundings, waste management, small-scale industries, and self-employment opportunities.
+The project reflected entrepreneurial thinking by highlighting how young minds can contribute to rural development through innovative ideas such as clean surroundings, waste management, small-scale industries, and self-employment opportunities.

-This model inspired others to think about how villages can become self-reliant through the use of local resources, creativity, and teamwork.
-It beautifully connected the concept of entrepreneurship with rural innovation and sustainable development.
+Their model encouraged others to think about building self-reliant villages using local resources, teamwork, and creative problem-solving.
+It effectively connected the idea of entrepreneurship with rural innovation and sustainable development.

 Project Title: Creative Paper Art for Home Decoration